 Article 6 items either include ESG factors into the investing process or explain why sustainability risk is irrelevant, but do not fulfill the extra standards of Article 8 or Article 9 strategies.

-Article 8 financial products promote environmental and/or social qualities and may invest in sustainable initiatives, but not as a primary purpose.
+While Article 8 financial products promote environmental and/or social qualities and may invest in sustainable initiatives, it's not as a primary purpose.
 Firms must examine if a fund supports "environmental or social qualities, or a combination of such characteristics, and, if so, whether the fund's investee firms adhere to good governance procedures".

-The basic objective of Article 9 financial products is to encourage sustainable investment.
 The SFDR defines sustainable investment as an investment in an economic activity that supports an environmental or social goal, given that the investment does not significantly undermine any environmental or social goal and that investee firms adhere to solid corporate governance norms.

 The following information has been simplified for the purpose of this article.
 To know precisely what your company needs to do to comply with SFDR, reach out to our experts and test our SFDR feature.